AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Updated WhyChatiSpace.tsx to align all images at the bottom of their grid cells using flexbox.
 Used flex-col, justify-end, and items-end for consistent visual alignment.
 No errors found after implementation.
 Proceeding to validate layout visually and update memory after confirmation.

+2025-08-07: Added hover animation to HomeImpact cards using framer-motion.
+Used scale, shadow, and y translation for smooth effect.
+Updated transition for responsiveness and visual appeal.

 ## Context7 Research History

 2025-08-07: Framer Motion planned for HomeImpact section animation.
 Will use motion.div for section and cards, staggered entrance, fade/slide effect. 'use client' directive required for Next.js client-side rendering.
 Will check for Framer Motion dependency and install if missing.